KhronosGroup/glTF/schema/README.md

 ## Naming

 COLLADA uses underscores `like_this`; glTF uses [camel case](http://en.wikipedia.org/wiki/CamelCase) `likeThis`.
-Camel case is a more common naming convention in JSON.
+Camel case is a more common naming convention in JSON and WebGL.

 ## Angles